igemsoftware2020/UC-Davis/TUTORIAL.md

  To test-run motifomatic, a sample file of promoter sequences 3694.fa has been provided in the data directory.
-To search for a motif of width 10-15 base pairs in 300bp of the promoters provided, the user would select the following
+To search for a motif of width 10-15 base pairs In a 300bp region of the promoters provided, the user would select the following
  parameters:

  `--fastafile 3694.fa --min_w 10 --trim 300`